 - F1.
 Reporting institutions which have obtained approval from the MA for using internal models to measure market risk exposures may, with the approval of the MA, use a VaR model instead of standard supervisory haircuts for the purposes of calculating the net credit exposure to a given counterparty under repo-style transactions covered by a valid bilateral netting agreement. - F2.
 The quantitative and qualitative criteria for recognition of a VaR model for repo-style transactions are substantially similar to those for an internal model for market risk, except the requirement of minimum holding period which is five business days for repo-style transactions.
 The criteria for recognition of internal models are set out in Schedule 3 to the BCR.
-The minimum holding period should be adjusted upward if the liquidity of the securities concerned does not justify a 5-day holding period and should be increased in the manner set out in section 226M(2), (3) or (5) of the BCR if the nettable repo-style transactions are not subject to daily remargining, the VaR model should assume a minimum holding period which is at least equal to the minimum holding period calculated by the following formula (see also section 97(4) of the BCR):
+The minimum holding period should be adjusted upward if the liquidity of the securities concerned does not justify a 5-day holding period and should be increased in the manner set out in section 226M(2), (3) or (5) of the BCR if the nettable repo-style transactions constitute a netting set which falls within that section.
+If the nettable repo-style transactions are not subject to daily remargining, the VaR model should assume a minimum holding period which is at least equal to the minimum holding period calculated by the following formula (see also section 97(4) of the BCR):